 WP All Export allows you to export multilingual websites translated with WPML.
-You can export posts, pages, WooCommerce products, custom post types, and more to a CSV or XML file.
-You have the option to export all the fields in WordPress (categories, tags, custom taxonomies, custom fields, etc.)
+You can export posts, pages, WooCommerce products, custom post types, taxonomies, and more.

-When you have a multilingual website, you will want to export your posts and pages in all languages.
-To achieve this, you will need to export the data for each language separately.
-For example, if you have translated your pages and posts from English to French using the WPML plugin and wish to export the data, you will end up with 4 files:
+With a multilingual website, to export your content in all languages you will need to export the data for each content type and each language separately.
+For example, if you have translated your pages and posts from English to French using the WPML plugin and wish to export the data, you will end up with four files:

 - English Posts

 When exporting the files, you will need to have a field that links each page or post to its corresponding translated page or post.
 This can be accomplished by simply adding a field called WPML Translation ID to your files.

 Let’s go over a quick example of how we can export the posts for a multilingual website.

 - To export the default language posts, go to WP All Export → New Export.

 - Choose Posts from the Choose a Post Type drop-down menu.

 - Click on the Customize Export File button.

 - Expand the Standard section under the Available Data window, and drag the WPML Translation ID to the fields area.